-- engaging international researchers as PI (Principal Investigator) in UEFISCDI grants by targeted advertising in English focusing on grant calls via Twitter and other communication channels; - fostering external collaborations for articles and projects (co-authorship); - the scientific councils of museums must mandate two to three renowned international specialists, validated as such also by the CS-UBB; - the scientific collections of UBB need to be tapped into by inviting specialists to study the collections and providing accommodation for the duration of the visit; - inclusion of external specialists in the scientific committees of research units should be encouraged; - an express recommendation that each RU should include a minimum of 2-5 international research collaborators; - the involvement of foreign researchers in UBB research grants has to be supported; - launching/promoting postdoctoral programmes of excellence for EU and non-EU nationals; - promoting the Cluj University Press and UBB journals within the international community.
+- engaging international researchers as PI (Principal Investigator) in UEFISCDI grants by targeted advertising in English focusing on grant calls via social media and other communication channels; - fostering external collaborations for articles and projects (co-authorship); - the scientific councils of museums must mandate two to three renowned international specialists, validated as such also by the CS-UBB; - complementary outreach schemes to attract foreign researchers beyond projects also through short-term research fellowships; - the scientific collections of UBB need to be tapped into by inviting specialists to study them and providing accommodation for the duration of the visit; - inclusion of external specialists in the scientific committees of research units should be encouraged; - an express recommendation that each RU should include a minimum of 2-5 international research collaborators; - the involvement of foreign researchers in UBB research grants has to be supported; - launching/promoting postdoctoral programmes of excellence for EU and non-EU nationals; - promoting the Cluj University Press and UBB journals within the international community.

 The guidelines set out above are intended to guide and provide a framework for internationalisation activities.
-While the main catalyst for internationalisation is the

-Centre for International Cooperation (CCI), the success of this strategy relies on the cooperation of the CCI with the UBB executive board, the faculties and the other entities and departments of the university.
+While the Centre for International Cooperation (CCI) is responsible for achieving this, the success of this strategy relies on the cooperation of the CCI with the UBB executive board, the faculties and the other entities and departments of the university.
 In the current setting, an ongoing alignment of activities to ensure successful achievement of the strategic objectives outlined above should be, more than ever, a constant priority for our academic community.